dhananjay-pareek/smart-quiz-app/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to fork this repo and submit a pull request.

----

 ##📜 License

 This project is licensed under the MIT License.

----

 ## ⭐ If you like this project, don’t forget to star the repo on GitHub!

 ---

-Would you like me to also **add a small preview GIF/image section** in the README (like a demo screenshot placeholder), so it looks even more attractive on GitHub?